UnaCloud/UnaCloud2/README.md

 *	DB_IP: MySQL server IP address.
 In case of Script-based or Vagrant Installation, use local address.
 *	DB_PORT: MySQL server access port, by default is 3306.
 *	DB_NAME: production database name.
 *	WEB_SERVER_URL: Web server url.
 This url is composed by IP address, port and application name (UnaCloud).
 In case of Script-based installation use local address followed by port 8080 and application name UnaCloud: ip:8080/UnaCloud, don't forget protocol.
-In case vagrant application replace by Host IP address follow port 10030: ip:10030/UnaCloud, don't forget protocol.
+In case vagrant-based installation replace current IP address by one defined for UnaCloud Server follows by port 8080; ip:8080/UnaCloud, don't forget protocol.
 *	AGENT_VERSION: initial version for agent.
 *	CONTROL_SERVER_IP: CloudControl application IP address.
-In case of Script-based or Vagrant Installation, use host IP address.
+In case of Script-based or use host IP address.
+In case of Vagrant-based installation use IP address defined for UnaCloud Server.
 *	CONTROL_MANAGE_PM_PORT: CloudControl application port to receive control messages from agents.
 We recommend port range 10025 to 10035.
 *	CONTROL_MANAGE_VM_PORT: CloudControl application port to receive control messages from agents with information about execution instance.
 We recommend port range 10025 to 10035.
 *	AGENT_PORT: Agent port to receive messages from CloudControl application.
 We recommend port range 10025 to 10035.
 *	WEB_FILE_SERVER_URL: FileManager web application url.
 This url is composed by IP address, port and application name (FileManager).
 In case of Script-based installation use local address followed by port 8080 and application name FileManager: ip:8080/FileManager, don't forget protocol.
-In case vagrant application replace by Host IP address follow port 10030: ip:10030/FileManager, don't forget protocol.
+In case vagrant-based installation replace current IP address by one defined for UnaCloud Server follows by port 8080; ip:8080/FileManager, don't forget protocol.
 *	FILE_SERVER_PORT: FileManager application port to receive requests from agents to send files.
 We recommend port range 10025 to 10035.
 *	FILE_SERVER_IP: FileManager application IP address.
-In case of Script-based or Vagrant Installation, use host IP address.
+In case of Script-based use host IP address.
+In case of Vagrant-based installation use IP address defined for UnaCloud Server.
 *	VERSION_MANAGER_PORT: FileManager application port to receive messages from AgentUpdater application to manage update agent process.
 We recommend port range 10025 to 10035.
 *	dev_url: this variable is used only in development environment, leave default value.
 *	dev_username: this variable is used only in development environment, leave default value.